 Foundation for Rural and Regional Renewal (FRRR) strengthens rural, regional and remote communities working in partnership with philanthropy, government and business.

-FRRR often have a range of available funding opportunities available to communities, and they are outlined on their website https://www.frrr.org.au/ or you can contact them via phone on 1800 170 020.
+FRRR often have a range of available funding opportunities available to communities, and they are outlined online or by phoning 1800 170 020.